anthonyshew/comero/content/restaurantMenu/desserts.md

     menuItemPrice: 8.99
     menuItemDescription: Ever heard of smoked Lava Cake?
 Today's the day that you do.
 Our Lava Cake features homemade chocolate cake, chocolate bar shavings, and fudge on top.
+It's the best.
     favorite: true
   - menuItem: Frozen Lemonade
     menuItemPrice: 5.99